The Fixin’ crew

 Donation by Check

 Please have the check made out to “Creative Visions Foundation”.
-Make sure Fixin’ to Stay is listed in the memo section to ensure that funds are applied to us!
+Make sure Fixin’ to Stay is listed in the memo section so funds are applied to us!

 Mail checks to: